 The main difference between homemade tahini and its store-bought counterpart has to do with the texture.
 This didn’t bother me, as tahini is typically mixed into something.

-Tahini is a paste of sesame seeds and olive oil used in all kinds of Mediterranean cooking.
-It’s often found in the ever-popular hummus and the incredibly fun to say baba ghanoush.
+Tahini is a paste of sesame seeds and olive oil.
+It’s used in all kinds of Mediterranean cooking; it’s a key ingredient in most hummus and baba ghanoush recipes.

-Store-bought tahini is typically even smoother than homemade hulled tahini and is shown on the left.
-If you want to make your hulled tahini extra smooth, use coffee grinder to grind the toasted sesame seeds to a powder before adding the oil.
+Tip: If you want to make your tahini extra smooth, use a coffee grinder to grind the toasted sesame seeds to a powder at this point.

 Why Does Tahini Sometimes Taste Bitter?

-Unhulled tahini can sometimes taste bitter as the hulls have a bit of a bitter taste.
+Tahini made from unhulled sesame seeds can sometimes taste bitter as the sesame seed coats have a bit of a bitter taste.
 Most people don’t mind this flavor, but it can be off-putting to some.
-It is also possible that tahini could taste bitter if the sesame seeds are over toasted.
+Use hulled sesame seeds if you want to make sure that you don’t experience any bitterness.

-If you are going to eat your tahini within a few days, it’s fine to keep it out on the counter.
+If you are going to eat it within a few days, it’s fine to keep your tahini out on the counter.
 However, if you plan to keep it around for a few weeks or longer, it is best to store it in the refrigerator.